-Dream big, but enjoy the journey without expecting too much, and take each day as it comes.
-Remember that little improvements every day add up to significant gains over months and years.
+Dream big, enjoy the journey without expecting too much and take each day as it comes.
+Remember that slight daily improvement adds to significant gains over months and years.

 You want to play in a professional team’s youth academy because you’ll have access to professional coaches and will be funneled into the first team.

 Most professional European teams excel in developing young potential into first-team players.

 They see young talents as potential investments.
 Play well and become the top player on your under 12’s team, and you’ll be promoted to the under 14’s team.

 This pattern continues until you are a teenager training with the first team.

 Local Clubs Vs. Federated Leagues

 There’s a big difference between local clubs that compete in private leagues and those that compete in federated leagues.

 A private league is a competition in which only private clubs compete.
 Private clubs are essentially teams for which participants pay to play soccer.
 These teams usually participate in games paid for by sponsors or by them.